-Using a form provided by the Director, the applicant for a license as a public weighmaster shall furnish evidence that he/she has the qualifications required by Section 5 of this Act and regulations promulgated under the Act.
+Using a form provided by the Director, the applicant for a license as a public weighmaster shall furnish evidence that he/she has the qualifications required by Section 5.
+Qualifications for Weighmaster of this Act and regulations promulgated under the Act.